wifiknight45/psychic-tribble/README.md

 Psychic Tribble
+Psychic-Tribble app offers a secure and intuitive way to manage events, schedule timeslots, and sync with your calendar using a modern web interface and API.
+Built with FastAPI, it’s fast, scalable, and perfect for teams or individuals.

 Note: This codebase is proprietary and confidential.
-Unauthorized use, copying, modification, or distribution is strictly prohibited.
-For authorized access and inquiries, contact andrews.crystal@gmail.com or robert.hodgkiss@my.utsa.edu.
+Unauthorized use, copying, modification, or distribution is prohibited.
+For access or inquiries, contact andrews.crystal@gmail.com or robert.hodgkiss@my.utsa.edu.

 Table of Contents

-Description
+What Is Psychic Tribble?
+Features
 Project Structure
 Prerequisites
 Setup Instructions
-Usage
+Using the App
-Development Notes
+Development Tips
-Production Deployment
+Deploying to Production
 Contact
 About

-Description
-Psychic Tribble is a robust backend solution for web and mobile applications, providing secure user authentication, comprehensive event management, flexible timeslot scheduling, and integrated calendar functionality.
-Built with the high-performance FastAPI framework, it ensures efficient and scalable API endpoints with automatic API documentation, data validation via Pydantic, and asynchronous processing.
-SQLAlchemy manages database operations, while Redis enables rate limiting for enhanced security and performance.
-This codebase is proprietary and confidential.
-Unauthorized use, copying, modification, or distribution is strictly prohibited.
+What Is Psychic Tribble?
+Psychic Tribble is a powerful event management app designed for seamless scheduling and calendar integration.
+Whether you’re planning team meetings or personal events, it offers:

+A user-friendly web interface with a calendar view.
+Secure login and event management via API. iCalendar feed for syncing with Google Calendar, Outlook, and more.

+Screenshot of GUI interface or dashboard app or website splash page

+Secure Authentication: Log in with email and password to access your events.
+Event Management: Create, view, and delete events with a clean interface.
+Calendar View: Visualize events using an interactive calendar. iCalendar Feed: Sync events with external calendar apps.
+Fast and Scalable: Built with FastAPI for high performance.
+Rate Limiting: Protects the API using Redis for secure access.

 Project Structure

-app.py: Main application entry point, defining the FastAPI app, database setup, authentication, and core routers. psychic_tribble/: Contains database models (db/), routes (routes/), and utilities (core/utils.py). static/: Directory for static assets (e.g., HTML, CSS, JS). alembic.ini: Configuration for database migrations (development only). migrations/: Directory for Alembic migration scripts.
+app.py: Main app, sets up FastAPI, database, and API routes. psychic_tribble/: Contains database models (db/), API routes (routes/), and utilities (utils/). static/: Web interface files (HTML, CSS, JS). alembic.ini & migrations/: Database migration configuration and scripts.

 Prerequisites

-Python 3.9+
+Python: 3.9 or higher.
-Redis server (running locally or accessible via REDIS_URL) Database (SQLite for development, PostgreSQL recommended for production) Virtual environment (recommended)
+Redis: Running locally or via a service (set REDIS_URL).
+Database: SQLite for development, PostgreSQL for production.
 Dependencies:
 fastapi
 sqlalchemy
 alembic